mbeall/reqs/proposal.md

 - Not all customers wish to be followed up with.
 - Ticket moderation, management, and customer support should be easy to manage for administrators.
 - A system that is not cumbersome for customers AND not cumbersome for administrators IS POSSIBLE.
+- The customer knows how to navigate the website.
+- A user is an employee or customer of the particular organization that owns the project.
+- The customer has a specific goal for their visit to the website.
+- The customer is comfortable entering basic information on the website.
+- The customer is comfortable with the website tracking their IP address and other identifying information.

 ## Web Pages
 _A preliminary list of web pages.
 For each page, a brief description of its purpose and a written or graphic representation of its layout and contents.
 The proposed flow among the pages should also be included._